🏍️ ATV · UTV · Dirt Bike · Side-by-Side

 Beginner Loops Intermediate Creek Systems Technical Rock/Ridge Expert Only Sections

-The terrain specifics: creek crossings are a Brimstone signature — some areas have dozens in a single trail segment.
-Ridge lines offer long-distance views across the Cumberland Plateau and provide some of the fastest, most open riding in the system.
+Creek crossings are a Brimstone signature — some areas have dozens in a single trail segment.
+Ridge lines offer long-distance plateau views and some of the fastest open riding in the system.
 Rock gardens in the technical zones require real skill and machine prep.
-Elevation change is significant in sections — the plateau drops into deep hollows with steep approach grades.
-Mud seasons (late winter, early spring after rain) are genuinely epic here if your machine handles it.
+Elevation change is significant — the plateau drops into deep hollows with steep approach grades.
+Mud seasons (late winter, early spring after rain) are genuinely epic if your machine handles it.

 ⚡ Insider Tips